 These rule amendments have not yet been approved by EPA for use in Clean Water Act programs.

 While we added a new section in the rule to define a method called a “performance-based approach” to determine natural conditions criteria values, the methods Ecology will use to determine the criteria will be in a separate document.
-We will continue to revise this performance-based approach document based on the public comments we recieved.
-Our goal is to share our progress early next year and go back out for public comment on that document in Spring 2025.
+We are accepting comments on this revised draft.
 We will carefully consider comments received and publish a final version of the publication alongside our response to comments by Summer 2025.
 After we finalize the Performance-Based Approach document next year, we will send the document to EPA for review and approval.

 On Nov.
 19, 2021, EPA notified Ecology of a disapproval on our previously approved natural condition provisions in our Surface Water Quality Standards.
 The natural conditions provisions recognize that some water bodies have poorer water quality due to natural (not human caused) conditions like climate or landscape.
 Although these provisions have been a part of state water quality standards since 1967, EPA agreed to reconsider whether this part of our standards are currently sufficient.
 As a result, EPA disapproved the following sections of our surface water quality standards: